ADMINISTRATION:

 (1929-1994)

-Not a native Mancunian, he was born in Newcastle-upon-Tyne,
+Not a native Mancunian, he was born in Newcastle-upon-Tyne, where

-in search of a job at the Manchester Guardian newspaper
+search of a job at the Manchester Guardian newspaper in

-respected journalist and broadcaster, he eventually rose to
+A respected journalist and broadcaster, he eventually rose to

 be Northern Editor of the Guardian from 1965-69.
-From
+From 1969

-1969 until 1975 he was Editor of the Manchester Evening News.
+until 1975 he was Editor of the Manchester Evening News.

-great lover and promoter of the city of Manchester, and of the
+A great lover and promoter of the city of Manchester, and of the

 wider north-west region, he was better known outside the city